 The Archaeology of the Swisher Homestead

 Unearthing provenance of cultural material assemblages found at the original 1840s Swisher Homestead, aided by 19th-century historic records, archaeologists have reconstructed the daily lives of the Swisher Family and their slaves.
-As a signer of the Texas Declaration of Independence, James G. Swisher selected his property, built his two-rom farmhouse, and established his ferry crossing founded on antecedent Spanish Colonial commercial trade routes of El Camino Real de los Tejas.
+As a signer of the Texas Declaration of Independence, James G. Swisher selected his property, built his two-room farmhouse, and established his ferry crossing founded on antecedent Spanish Colonial commercial trade routes of El Camino Real de los Tejas.
 Discovered within an urban setting of downtown Austin, Texas, the Swisher Family imbued the Accumulative Landscape with their Retrospective Memory.
-In the Swisher Ante-Bellum Plantation Occupancy from settlement pattern, Anglo, Afro-Caribbean, and Coahuiltecan people interacted and shared an intermeshed lifestyle.
-Funded by the Corgan Family Foundation, Sergio and Melinda Iruegas use this case-study to demonstrate how historical archaeology is used on different discipline to interpret the past.
+In the Swisher Ante-Bellum Plantation Occupancy form settlement pattern, Anglo, Afro-Caribbean, and Coahuiltecan people interacted and shared an intermeshed lifestyle.
+Funded by The Corgan Family Foundation, Sergio and Melinda Iruegas use this case-study to demonstrate how historical archaeology is based on different disciplines to interpret the past.
 The result is a more balanced hidden narrative during the Republic of Texas period.